-As you repeat this process for each set channel switching scenarios that you discover in your calls, you’ll continue to dramatically reduce or eliminate the occurrence of certain types of calls.
-Considering that research shows more than half of customers who call a company went their website first, these efforts to eliminate channel switching have the potential to make an enormous impact on reducing call volumes and ultimately save the company a ton of money.
+As you repeat this process for each set of channel switching scenarios that you discover in your calls, you’ll continue to dramatically reduce or eliminate the occurrence of certain types of calls.
+You'll significantly reduce channel switching, saving you and your customers time and money.
+Considering that research shows more than half of customers who call a company visited the website first, efforts to eliminate channel switching have the potential to make an enormous impact on reducing call volumes while minimizing customer effort and improving the overall customer experience.